 CROSS JOIN (SELECT MAX(column2) AS max_value FROM table2) AS subquery;

-The scalar subquery unnesting transformation can help improve query performance by eliminating redundant subquery executions and allowing the optimizer to generate more efficient execution plans.
-However, it’s important to note that not all scalar subqueries are suitable for unnesting, and the optimizer decides whether to apply this transformation based on various factors, including the query structure and optimizer settings.
+The scalar subquery unnesting transformation improves query performance.
+It does so by eliminating redundant subquery executions and allowing the optimizer to create more efficient execution plans.
+However, not all scalar subqueries are suitable for unnesting.
+The optimizer decides whether to apply this transformation.
+It evaluates various factors, including query structure and optimizer settings.

 It’s recommended to analyze the query plans and performance implications before and after the transformation to ensure it provides the desired optimization benefits.
 Additionally, keep in mind that the effectiveness of scalar subquery unnesting can vary depending on the specific query and database statistics.